dinesh3006/Used-Car-Price-Prediction-/README.md

 7.  **Web App Deployment:** A user-friendly web interface was built using **Streamlit**.
 This app loads the saved models to make real-time price predictions based on user input.
 (See: `app.py`)

 ---

-## 📂 File Structure

-A professional repository layout is recommended.
-I suggest organizing your files as follows: